myapos/music_tools_with_svelte/README.md

 ### TODOS

-- deploy the app
+- deploy the app --> OK
-- test in different platforms
+- test in different platforms --> mobile firefox issues on tuner and css display
 - write tests with playwright
 - pwa